adamsan/git-db/README.md

 - `gitdb init` - creates database, starts scan on all drives for directories containing `.git` folder.
  Creates and configures global templatedir `git config --global init.templatedir %userprofile%/.git-templates`.
+- `gitdb init quick` - same as above, but it only searches in parents of existing git repos (in db), not in drives.
+For quick testing.
 Adds a post-commit git hook to all repos with an `update <id>` call.
 - `gitdb list` - lists .git repositories on your machine from it's database
 - `gitdb cd <repo_id>` - change directory to repository identified by id (number / sha / project name)